Jackie Carmichael: Russia, Lebanon and Turkey (2018–2019)

 On August 22, 2018, Carmichael signed a one-year deal with the Russian team Avtodor Saratov.
 However, on October 17, 2018, Carmichael parted ways with Saratov after appearing in three games.
 Nine days later, Carmichael joined the Lebanese team Al Riyadi Beirut.
 On November 30, 2018, Carmichael signed a two-month contract with UNICS Kazan with an option to extend it for the rest of the season.
 However, on March 15, 2019, Carmichael parted ways with Kazan after appearing in 12 games.

-On March 20, 2019, Carmichael joined Torku Konyaspor of the Turkish Basketball First League, signing for the rest of the season.
+On March 20, 2019, Carmichael joined Konyaspor of the Turkish Basketball First League, signing for the rest of the season.

 France (2019–2020)

 On August 12, 2019, he has signed with JL Bourg of LNB Pro A.

 Bosnia and Herzegovina (2020–2021)

-On June 14, 2020, Carmichael signed with KK Igokea of the ABA League.
+On June 14, 2020, Carmichael signed with KK Igokea of the ABA League, a one-year stay that culminated in Igokea winning the 2021 Bosnian Cup.

 Slovenia (2021)

 On July 19, 2021, Carmichael signed with Cedevita Olimpija of the ABA League.